BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/5_2_Resending_a_Transaction_with_RBF.md

 -low to high transaction fees
 -combine transactions

-## Replace a Transaction the Easy Way: By bumpfee
 It doesn't solve the same problem.
 Core devs are looking for compressing transactions, not necessarily adding fees alone.

+## Replace a Transaction the Easy Way: By bumpfee

+> **VERSION WARNING:** The bumpfee RPC require Bitcoin Core v.0.14.0.